-However, an important limitation of the HPV test is its low specificity, which means that a high proportion of women with a positive HPV test will not have cervical precancer or cancer.
-To reduce referral of all HPV-positive women for colposcopy and/or treatment, a triage test is needed to identify those women who are at greatest risk of having the disease.
-For example, cytology is the most widely recommended triage test for HPV-positive women in high-resource countries.
+proportion of women with a positive HPV test will not have cervical precancer or cancer, especially among women living with HIV.
+To reduce unnecessary referral of a large number of HPV-positive women for colposcopy and/or treatment, a triage test is needed to identify those women who are at greatest risk of having the disease.
+Cytology is the most widely recommended triage test for HPV-positive women in high-resource countries.

 In settings where high-quality cytology is not available, HPV-positive women may be triaged with VIA.
 HPV-positive but VIA-negative (triage-negative) women are advised to repeat the HPV test after 2 years for women in the general population, while women living with HIV should have HPV test repeated after 1 year.
 Women positive on both HPV and VIA tests (triage-positive) are immediately assessed for ablative treatment in a ‘screen, triage and treat’ setting.
 If eligible, they are treated with thermal ablation or cryotherapy.
 HPV and VIA positive women ineligible for ablative treatment or suspected to have invasive cancer need to be appropriately referred and managed.